harivishvanath7/My_Portfolio/README.md

 Acts as a digital resume.

-A great project for learning this tech.
+A great project for learning this technology.